MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 feature, there are aspects that just may not apply to you right now.
 That is perfectly OK and is kind of expected depending on how much you work with PowerShell.

-Here is a list of everything we covered in case you want to jump back up to something.
-Normally, this would go at the beginning but this was written from top to bottom with examples that build on everything that came before it.

 <!-- link references -->
 [original version]: https://powershellexplained.com/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/
 [powershellexplained.com]: https://powershellexplained.com/